Extended Foster Care Explained

 - Social relationships and networks.

-Young people in extended foster care may also receive:
+Young people in extended foster care may also receive financial assistance for:

-- Room and board financial assistance, including rent deposits, utilities and other household start-up expenses.
+- Room and board, including rent deposits, utilities and other household start-up expenses.

-- Education financial assistance, including allowances to purchase textbooks and other educational supplies; tuition assistance; scholarships; payment for educational support services and tests.
+- Education, including allowances to purchase textbooks and other educational supplies; tuition assistance; scholarships; and payment for support services and tests.

 “Continuing support through early adulthood leads to better long-term outcomes for youth in foster care across the board — from education and employment to financial and housing security,” says Todd Lloyd, a senior policy associate with the Annie E. Casey Foundation.